La Tale: Gameplay and characters

 One player account has three slots for characters.
 By purchasing an item called the Character Slot Card from either other players or the fashion shop, players can add up to eight more slots to their account.
 Players have the choice of choosing their character's gender, class, and appearance.
-Names are also given to characters at this point (be warned that even if a character is deleted, the name will not be reusable).
+Names are also given to characters at this point, but if a character is deleted, the name will not be reusable.

-The game features Experience points.
-Experience points are gained through killing monsters and completing quests, though they can also be gained by saving at a Stone of Iris or Returning Stone.
+The game features experience points, which are gained through killing monsters and completing quests, though they can also be gained by saving at a Stone of Iris or Returning Stone.
+These experience points are used for a variety of leveling systems: normal levels, which are instanced per character and cap at 235 before progressing to account-wide Ascension and Ascension 2 levels, Ascension/Ascension 2 levels, which are account-wide, cap at 9999 and 100.00 respectively, and are able to be utilized for stat points that can be reallocated at will, and Awakening/Awakening 2 levels, which unlock stat nodes and new versions of skills that characters can utilize depending on the situation or desired play style.

 Classes

-There are 9 starting classes in La Tale.
+There are 14 starting classes in La Tale.
 Each class specializes in one of the four stats in the game: Strength, which determines flinch rate and physical damage capability; Stamina, which determines HP and defense capability; Magic, which determines magical damage and magic defense; and Luck, which determines critical rate, Ely gain, and item drops.